 Caribbean Literary Giants: The Authors

-The Caribbean hosts and boasts many pioneering literary giants: Trinidadian Earl Lovelace, Antiguan Jamaica Kincaid, Jamaican Marlon James and Guadeloupean Maryse Condé to name but a few.
-Some of these writers have won worldwide literary acclaim, originally writing in English, French, Spanish and Creole.
+The Caribbean is home to and boasts many pioneering literary giants: Trinidadian Earl Lovelace, Antiguan Jamaica Kincaid, Jamaican Marlon James and Guadeloupean Maryse Condé to name but a few.
+Some of these writers have won worldwide literary acclaim, originally writing in English, French, Spanish, Patois and Creole.
 All, however, have colourfully and critically examined the Caribbean experience – its indigenous pretext, its colonial context, and its shared history.
 Today, these writers are part of a canonical patchwork of intellectual traditions and literary experimentations.
 Here is a compiled list of notable Caribbean writers and their works:

 Jamaica Kincaid: Notable works: A Small Place; An Autobiography of My Mother; Mr. Potter; Lucy